Built on partnership

-We offer travel bursaries to our nominees so we can bring them from around the world – whether they’re coming from London or Myanmar, we want to make sure our filmmakers can make the most of the festival.
+We offer travel bursaries and hospitality to our nominees so we can bring them from around the world – whether they’re coming from London or Myanmar, we want to make sure our filmmakers can make the most of the festival.

 During the festival itself, we bring global stars to Cambridge – actors, directors and producers – who bring glamour and inspiration to our festival galas.